denyssheremeta/client-server-data-fetch/README.md

 # React + Node.js(express) + TypeScript + Vite

+To install all dependencies run "npm run install-all" in the root folder;
-Run "npm i" in the client and server folders to install all dependencies
+Or run "npm i" in root, client and server folders separately;

-To start the server and client in the same terminal, simply run 'npm start' from the root directory;
+To start the server and client in the same terminal, simply run "npm start" from the root directory;
+Or run "node server.js" in server directory and "npm run dev" in client directory;